kadenho/string-encryptor/README.md

 ## Operation:

 ### Running:
-Run the PasswordGenerator.java file \
+Run the StringEncryptor.java file \
 Follow instructions in the terminal

 ### Encryption methods: